 10 Tips for People Newly Diagnosed with Asthma

 This is essential for all asthmatics.
 The more you know the better off you'll be.
-You're off to a good start simply by reading this and hanging out here at HealthCentral.
+You're off to a good start simply by reading this and browsing the resources here at HealthCentral.

 You have the companionship of about 25 million Americans and 300 million people worldwide who also have asthma.